 The IP is loaded into the vehicle on Trim Line

-The badges themselves are fitted towards the end of the process on Final Line 1.
+The Instrument Panel (IP) was robotically loaded into Mike’s Ute through the windshield opening at the start of Trim Line 3.
+The entire process including bolting the IP into place was completed in around 50 seconds!
+The embroidered ‘Reserve’ text is visible on the IP trim.
 Since Mike’s Ute was also the Employee Reserve Edition, he got his employee number stamped into the drivers footwell and into a badge on the chassis plate.
 A super rare experience.

 No words needed

 If you would like to follow more of Mike and his adventure with his Ute follow him on Instagram @last.ute